SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

 .. note::

     The file ``sirah_vmdtk.tcl`` is a Tcl script that is part of SIRAH Tools and contains the macros to properly visualize the coarse-grained structures in VMD.
 Use the command ``sirah-help`` in the Tcl/Tk console of VMD to access the manual pages.
+To learn about SIRAH Tools' capabilities, you can also go to the :ref:`SIRAH Tools tutorial <SIRAH tools>`.